Cast and Attached Shadow Detection via Iterative Light and Geometry Reasoning: Method

-This geometry-based map serves as an initial physical constraint.
+This geometry-based map serves as a coarse attached-shadow prior.
 As the estimated light direction becomes more accurate across iterations, the map is progressively refined, leading to improved shadow detection and, in turn, better light estimation.
-In the first iteration, the shadow detection module is initialized with an all-ones map.
+In the first iteration, the partial attached-shadow map is set to an all-ones map.

-\subsubsection{Training Objectives}
+\subsection{Training Objectives}

-\jx{We jointly optimize the two modules by a complementary objective for shadow detection and light estimation.
-The shadow loss enforces accurate and well-separated segmentation of cast and attached shadows, while the light loss constrains illumination estimation and its physical consistency.
-Together, these objectives encourage stable convergence of the iterative refinement process described above. }
+We jointly optimize the two modules with complementary objectives for shadow detection and light estimation.
+The shadow loss enforces accurate and well-separated segmentation of cast and attached shadows, while the light loss supervises the estimated light direction and regularizes it for physical plausibility.
+Together, these objectives encourage stable convergence of the iterative refinement process described above.